replenysh/db_sync/README.md

 # DB Sync

-This is a tool used to sync functions and RLS policies to a database based on definitinos in a file tree.
+This is a tool used to sync functions and RLS policies to a database based on definitions in a file tree.
-We want to do this so we can manage these entities in a declarative way and take advantage of version control in peer reviews.
+Is is valuable to manage these entities in a declarative way and take advantage of version control in peer reviews.
-There are some limitations to this tool, so please read this document carefully to understand the semantics of this tool.
+There are some limitations to this tool, so please read this document carefully to understand the semantics.

+## Usage

+This tool can be used as a nix flake.
+[Check it out on FlakesHub](https://flakehub.com/flake/jaredramirez/db_sync)

 ## Overview